DarkEmbers/AlzheimersPrediction/documentation/week4.md

 # Week 4
 ## Summary
-Preparing for project pitch and completing EDA and attempted to make a CNN for the image dataset
+Preparing for project pitch and completing EDA and made a CNN for the image dataset

 ## Challenges Faces
+- finding a well performing Neural network architecture
 ## Next Steps
+- testing different architectutres sytematically